drbinna/oru-transcript-formatter/frontend/README.md

 ## Deployment

-The frontend is configured for deployment on Render.
+The frontend is built and served by the backend.
 The build process will:
 1. Build the React application with `npm run build`
-2. Serve static files via the backend API
+2. Serve static files via the FastAPI backend

 ## API Integration